HomeLearnProvince GuidesHow to Execute a Will in Ontario

 An affidavit of execution is a sworn statement by one of your witnesses confirming that your will was properly signed and witnessed.
 In Ontario this is Form 74.8 under the Rules of Civil Procedure.

 The affidavit is not required for your will to be valid.
-But it is required when your will goes to probate — and without one, your executor may need to track down your witness years later, which can be impossible if that person has moved, become incapacitated, or died.
+But it is required when your will goes to probate — and without one, your executor may need to track down your witness years later.

 ⚠️